When does IV identification not restrict outcomes?: A generic outcome-nonrestrictive identification result

 \subsection{Identifying treatment effects through ``binary collections''}

+While Theorem \ref{thm:suff} yields identification of conditional counterfactual means, we can furthermore identify \textit{treatment effects} when two treatment values $t$ and $t'$ admit of binary combinations that yield the same conditioning events.

-Consider a collection of binary combinations that apply to at least two distinct $t \in \mathcal{T}$.
-Let us denote set of coefficients $\alpha$ in each binary combination by $\alpha^{[t]}$, indexed by the treatment value $t$ it considers.
-In this notation, $\alpha_k^{[t]}$ is the coefficient on $z_k$ in the binary combination corresponding to treatment $t$ in the binary collection.\\
+Consider a collection of binary combinations that apply to at least two distinct values $t \in \mathcal{T}$.
+Let us denote set of coefficients $\alpha$ in each binary combination by $\alpha^{[t]}$, indexed by the treatment value $t$ it will be applied to.
+In this notation, $\alpha_k^{[t]}$ is the coefficient on $z_k$ in the binary combination corresponding to treatment $t$.\\